 The following recipe is a result of several experiments from our kitchen.
 We’ve also been told there are a few “musts” to authentic Minorcan clam chowder and have attempted to be true to them.
 The chowder is always red – it must be tomato-based.
 Some insist that the onions should always be cooked in salt pork.
 We always use fresh seafood so we purchased clams at our local market, but if you can’t find fresh ones, grocery stores have them in cans.
-There are probably many more “purist” recommendations, but here is the recipe we created:
+There are probably many more “purist” recommendations, but here is the Minorcan Clam Chowder recipe we created:

-Authentic Florida’s Minorcan Clam Chowder
+Authentic Florida’s Minorcan Clam Chowder Recipe

 Time: 1 & ½ hours for cooking

-2 dozen fresh Florida clams* from your seafood shop (any size)
+- 2 dozen fresh Florida clams* from your seafood shop (any size)

-4 oz. salt pork** (also found in most markets)
+- 4 oz. salt pork** (also found in most markets)

-1 datil pepper, minced (use half a pepper if you’re heat shy), or datil hot sauce
+- Datil pepper, minced (use half a pepper if you’re heat shy), or datil hot sauce

-1 medium onion, diced in small pieces
+- Medium onion, diced into small pieces

-1 green bell pepper, diced
+- Green bell pepper, diced

-2 medium carrots, diced
+- 2 medium carrots, diced

-1 15-ounce can chopped tomatoes
+- 1 15-ounce can chopped tomatoes

-1 teaspoon fresh garlic (1-2 cloves)
+- 1 teaspoon fresh garlic (1-2 cloves)

-1 teaspoon oregano
+- 1 teaspoon oregano

-1 teaspoon rosemary
+- 1 teaspoon rosemary

-1 teaspoon thyme
+- 1 teaspoon thyme

-1 teaspoon salt
+- 1 teaspoon salt

-3 bay leaves
+- 3 bay leaves

-1 Soup pot, 1 colander, 1 large pan with lid, hand strainer
+- 1 Soup pot, 1 colander, 1 large pan with lid, hand strainer

 *If you cannot find fresh clams, you may substitute two – 6.5 ounce canned minced clams (found in your market).
 Drain the clams from the juice (but save the juice and add to the soup at any time.)